RevolutionAnalytics/RRO/README-legal.txt

 ------------------------------
 List of Open Source Components
 ------------------------------
-Revolution R Open includes the following open source components, distributed under the terms of the indicated licenses:
+This Revolution R Open distribution includes the following open source components, distributed under the terms of the indicated licenses:

 - R 3.1.2 (R Foundation for Statistical Computing) GPLv2
 - Revolution R Open build and test system (Revolution Analytics) GPLv2
+- Revobase package (Revolution Analytics) GPLv2

 The terms of the GPLv2 license can be found in the accompanying file COPYING and at http://www.r-project.org/COPYING